Keep in touch with us, and subscribe to our (bilingual) newsletter!

 They all united their efforts to make The Open reach the final -merci à tous !

-[Summer 2017:] The Open goes on touring festivals worldwide; selected to this year's editions of the BIFFF, the BiFan, the Munich International Film Festival, the CPH PIX or the Newport Beach Film Festival, among others, the movie won three prizes in Fantasporto 2016's Directors' Week: Best Screenplay, Best Director and Best Film; two prizes in Tours: le Prix spécial de la Critique and le Prix spécial Mauvais Genre for Outstanding Achievement; as well as twenty more awards during the ten following months...
-(To sum it up, at the moment, we're somewhere around 50 selections, 25 awards... and counting.)
+[Winter 2018:] The Open has finally stopped touring festivals worldwide; selected to this year's editions of the BIFFF, the BiFan, the FEFFS (Strasbourg), the Munich International Film Festival, the CPH PIX or the Fifib (Bordeaux), among others, the movie won three prizes in Fantasporto 2016's Directors' Week: Best Screenplay, Best Director and Best Film; two prizes in Tours: le Prix spécial de la Critique and le Prix spécial Mauvais Genre for Outstanding Achievement; the Young Jury's Choice Award in Annonay, the Grand Prize in Rhode Island, as well as twenty more awards during the following year...
+(To sum it up, at the moment, we're somewhere around 60 selections, 25 awards... and counting.)

 Sooo.
-Should you wish to help us -we're talking festival submission fees or public communication, here...-, you can check out the following page!
+Should you wish to help us - we're talking distribution or public communication, here... -, you can check out the following page!

 ...however, et si le cœur vous en dit, do not hesitate in sharing the movie's FB, blog or site, or in conctacting us, should you have any questions or new ideas!